tensorflow/models/research/tetris/README.md

 # Tetris

 This is a program that uses the Deep Q algorithm to train Tetris ai.
+Currently only tested on the mac.

 game.py The logic of the game, without UI